-The University also prohibits sexual assault, dating violence, domestic violence and stalking as required by law.
-If reported conduct does not fall within the scope of this Policy, the University reserves the right to address this conduct under the equity procedures of this Policy, using the same definitions of Prohibited Conduct as the Title IX definitions.
-In these cases, as required by
+The University also prohibits sexual assault, dating violence, domestic violence and stalking as required by law and as defined above.
+If reported conduct does not fall within the scope of the Title IX Complaint Procedures in section VIII of this Policy, the University reserves the right to address this conduct under the equity procedures in section VII of this Policy, using the same definitions of Prohibited Conduct as the Title IX definitions or in separate policies and procedures.
+In these cases, as required by the Violence Against Women Act, the parties shall be entitled to have an advisor of choice at any meetings or proceedings and to receive simultaneous notice of the outcome and results and the available appeal procedures.
+The University's victim's resource packet is available from the Director of Equity & Title IX Coordinator.